Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 To convert the older motors to a fuel pump here is a LINK on how I did one.

-Another method : If you can not find one of the newer bypass covers, one can be made from a piece of 3/16" aluminum as shown below, which converts over to the newer 1965-1985ish fuel pumps.
+Another Method : If you can not find one of the newer bypass covers, one can be made from a piece of 3/16" aluminum as shown below, which converts over to the newer small square 1965-1985ish fuel pumps.

 Thermostats : These show in the parts manuals to be the same from 5hp to 55hp for years 1959 to 1994.
 They may have slightly different configurations because of improvements, but they will all function no matter the shape or design.
 They can usually be removed and cleaned up with no problems, UNLESS they are really contaminated because of debris or salt corrosion.
 Do not run outboard motors without a thermostat.